osgi/osgi.enroute.site/_appnotes/gogo-cmd.md

 summary: A primer on how to write commands in the Gogo shell
 ---

 Gogo is a surprising powerful shell in a very tiny package.
 It is used in virtually all OSGi installations that I meet.
 Newcomers to OSGi often love the shell to explore and navigate the environment.
-However, when I look at open source Gogo commnands they often look like:
+However, when I look at open source Gogo commands they often look like:

     public String devices( String cmds[] ) {
         int wait = 10;